replicate/yolo/README.md

 # yolo

-A CLI for tweaking existing Cog models and deploying them to Replicate really fast.
+An experimental CLI for tweaking existing Cog models and deploying them to Replicate really fast.

 - No Docker required
 - No Cog required
 - No GPU required

+## DISCLAIMER

+⚠️ This is a tool for power users that has many rough edges. ⚠️

 ## Usage

 ### Install on mac/linux